Amazing White Tailed Squirrel – 7 Things You Need to Know!

 A white squirrel may symbolize peace and quiet, as well.
 Seeing one might signify that you are about to confront some challenging issues.

-White Tail Squirrel – Diet
+4. Squirrel With a White Tail – Diet

 White-tail squirrels are mainly herbivores, meaning that they eat mostly plants.
 They will often eat nuts, berries, and leaves in the wild.
 However, they are not opposed to the occasional insect or two!